lucasteles/JsonEnum/README.md

 ### EnumMember [Description]

-Enabled adding `JsonEnumDescriptionConverter` to your json options or using the attribute `[JsonEnumDescription]` on your type.
+Add `JsonEnumDescriptionConverter` to your json options or using the attribute `[JsonEnumDescription]` on your type.

 ````csharp